DevOpsifyZen/Kubernetes/K8S Volume(Persistent Volume and Persistent Volume Claim).md

 ### Task 1: Get Node Label and Create Custom Index.html on Node
 View worker nodes and their labels
 ```
-kubectl get nodes --show-labels | grep role=node
+kubectl get nodes --show-labels | grep "kubernetes.io/hostname"
 ```
-Make a note of the kubernetes.io/hostname label of one of the nodes and ssh to one of the nodes using below command
+Make a note of the `kubernetes.io/hostname` label of one of the nodes (i.e *kworker1*) and ssh to the nodes using below command
 ```
-ssh -t ubuntu@<node_public_IP>
+ssh <UserName>@<Node-IP>
 ```
+i.e ssh labuser@172.31.29.170

 Switch to root and run the following commands.
-A directory with custom index.html is created for PersistentVolume mount
+A directory with custom *index.html* is created for PersistentVolume mount
 ```
 sudo su
 ```